jymeraz/Intro-to-Java/README.md

 Quiz: Quiz given to the user keeping track of correct answers.

+RollerCoaster: Determine if it is safe for a user to get on a rollercoaster.

+Student: Student class with appropriate fields and methods.

 WhatToWatch: Gives the user the option to choose a movie to watch.

-RollerCoaster: Determine if it is safe for a user to get on a rollercoaster.

 backwards: Prints the number of lines in a file backwards down to 1.